NSUR COIN (NSUR) Self Reported Market Cap Hits $98.60 Million

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 NSUR COIN’s launch date was October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
-The official message board for NSUR COIN is blog.nsurcoin.com.
+The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
-The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
-The official website for NSUR COIN is nsurcoin.com.
+NSUR COIN’s official message board is blog.nsurcoin.com.
+NSUR COIN’s official website is nsurcoin.com.

 [Telegram](https://t.me/NSURco)